RoelofSetsFire/data-processing-1/30 Homework/90 D3 Barchart/10 Homework.md

 ##Part 2: Interactive barchart

-Read [Part 3] of the barchart tutorial (you might want to read [Part 2] of this tutorial as well, if you haven't done so yet) and reproduce the barchart using your own data that you prepared last week.
+Read [Part 3] of the barchart tutorial (you might want to read [Part 2] of this tutorial as well, if you haven't done so yet) and reproduce the barchart using your own data that you prepared this week (Intro).
 As for interaction, your bars should change color while hovering over them (just like in the example in [Part 3]).
 Additionally you should display the data value for the chosen bar above it (on mouse hover).
 You can either just print the text or use a d3-tip.